 1. Snake and Rose Tattoo

-A snake-and-rose tattoo not only looks badass but is also symbolic.
+A snake and a rose tattoo not only looks badass but is also symbolic.
 Roses are a very traditional and universally popular tattoo design because of their association with love; when combined with a snake, the meaning changes to one of romantic temptation and overwhelming passion.
 A Gothic or traditional art style would pair well with the snake-and-rose design.

 2. Traditional Tribal Snake Tattoo